Every neighbourhood needs a farm - that’s how Trina Porter sees it. She’s the face of and the force behind the Foxtrap Access Road Market - The FARM.

 The FARM grows all the usual suspects that make up a Jiggs’ Dinner - potatoes, carrot, turnip, cabbage - as well as herbs, peppers, marrow, fennel, bok choy and other nutrient-dense choices that make for delicious and interesting meals.

 The FARM is a family business.
 Trina’s dad, James Porter, is a partner.
 The land they grow on had been in the family for years, and a Sunday dinner garden was part of Trina’s childhood.
 But the idea of The FARM got started when James built a greenhouse in 2014.
 At that time Trina was deep into a Masters’ program and found gardening to be a healthy and therapeutic distraction.
 When they grew waaay too many beets for the family to consume in 2017, the business was sparked.
-Those excess beet, along with her interest in food security, commitment to sustainability, and the moving of the St. John’s Farmers’ Market to a permanent location came together to create ideal conditions to start The FARM.
+Those excess beet, along with her interest in food security and commitment to sustainabilitycame together to create ideal conditions to start The FARM.

 Since then there’s been a lot of experimentation and lots of luck - some good and some bad.
 The location on the Foxtrap Access Road is in that special CBS microclimate where things have a way of growing great.
-The FARM grows with a spirit of adventure, and looks for ways to work in the community - they share carrot tops with a local company who makes pesto (!), they do Holiday Hampers for school and team fundraisers, they reuse colour coded solo cups for seedlings and accept pots for reuse, steer clear of buying plastic bags, and are founding members of the CBS community garden steering committee.
+The FARM grows with a spirit of adventure, and looks for ways to work in the community - they share carrot tops with a local company who makes pesto (!), they reuse colour coded solo cups for seedlings and accept pots for reuse, steer clear of buying plastic bags, and are founding members of the CBS community garden steering committee.